hack-the-crisis-web/htc-web/src/pages/index.md

     date: 2020-04-11T21:00:00.000Z
 heading: placeholder
 howItWorksDescription: >-
-  We're organising the biggest online hackathon in the world's history to battle the problems we are facing globally after the immediate corona crisis is over.
-  We are bringing together world class mentors and globally talented teams to build the solutions for the better tomorrow.
+  The crisis is far from over.
+Join the hack of our lifetime - The Global Hack - 9-12 April 2020.
+We are bringing together world-class mentors and globally talented teams to build the solutions for the better tomorrow.
 tracklistDescription: >-
   The tracks are inspired by the UN sustainability goals that cover the majority of our future challenges.
 These are the areas most likely to see the biggest